apache/trafficcontrol/docs/source/api/v2/jobs.rst

 ``PUT``
 =======
-Replaces an existing :term:`Content Invalidation Jobs` with a new one provided in the request.
-This method of editing a :term:`Content Invalidation Jobs` does not prevent the requesting user from changing fields that normally only have one value.
+Replaces an existing :term:`Content Invalidation Job` with a new one provided in the request.
+This method of editing a :term:`Content Invalidation Job` does not prevent the requesting user from changing fields that normally only have one value.
 Use with care.

 .. caution:: Modifying a :term:`Content Invalidation Job` immediately triggers a CDN-wide revalidation update.
 In the case that the global :term:`Parameter` ``use_reval_pending`` has a value of exactly ``"0"``, this will instead trigger a CDN-wide "Queue Updates".
 This means that :term:`Content Invalidation Jobs` become active **immediately** at their ``startTime`` - unlike most other configuration changes they do not wait for a :term:`Snapshot` or a "Queue Updates".
 Furthermore, if the global :term:`Parameter` ``use_reval_pending`` *is* ``"0"``, this will cause all pending configuration changes to propagate to all :term:`cache servers` in the CDN.
 Take care when using this endpoint.